NodeReplacer/Enter-The-Gungeon-LocalCoOpFixer/README.md

 2. So you use up more ammo to defeat them, but only have the resources meant for one player.
 3. This results in both players using their (awful) default guns almost all the way throughout the entire game except on bosses.
 In a game about interesting guns, the players cannot use guns.
 4. Dying replaces chests with a "rescue" chest that respawns the dead player.
 Further depriving players of guns/resources.
-5. No difficulty or balance is worth compromising the foundational concept of the game, therefore this mod was created.
+5. Enemies have more random attack patterns based on who they are targeting potentially making it more likely that a player will get hit.
+6. As a result of the these points the fundamental concept of the game (using cool guns and dodging bullets) is compromised.

 # Mod Features